 Buying a house is something you’ll consider sooner or later because, true or not, owning a home is a sign of stability and maturity.
 While you may just be tired of renting, there are other great reasons to buy a house.
 One good reason is that our tax laws favor homeowners, so ownership offers an excellent tax shelter.

 How to Know If You’re Ready to Buy Your First Home

 Buying your first home is a very special and exciting experience.
 It’s a process that takes a lot of time and planning.
 You don’t wake up one day and suddenly decide to give away your savings to purchase a house.

-While some plan for it for years, others seal the deal in a matter of weeks – the decision-making process varies from person to person.
+While some plan for it for years, others can seal the deal in a matter of weeks – the decision-making process varies from person to person.
 However, there are some universal signs that you’re ready to buy your first house:

-1. You Don’t Want to Live on Rent Anymore
+1. You Don’t Want to Rent Anymore

 Related Video: Are You Ready to Move

-2. You Have a Secure Job Situation
+2. You Have a Secure Job

 Just take a look at your finances, and see what the recurring monthly expenses are.
-Learn the benefits both in locking in a payment that won’t change for 30 years and having a place to start your very own business that can act as a tax write off.
-In any case, you should begin to consider pooling in your savings towards a new home.
+Learn the benefits both of locking in a payment that won’t change for 30 years and having a place to start your very own business that can act as a tax write off.
+In any case, you should begin to consider pooling your savings towards a new home.